open5e/open5e/content/srd/classes.md

 expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

-> You prepare the list of druid spells that are
+You prepare the list of druid spells that are

 available for you to cast, choosing from the druid spell list.
 When you do so, choose a number of druid spells equal to your Wisdom modifier + your druid level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-#### \
-Spellcasting Focus
+#### Spellcasting Focus

-You can use a druidic focus (see chapter 5, “Equip-­‐‑ ment”) as a spellcasting focus for your druid spells.
+You can use a druidic focus (see chapter 5, “Equip- ment”) as a spellcasting focus for your druid spells.

 ### Wild Shape